-If you see frayed wiring, notice sparks when you restore power, or smell an odor of something burning (and there is no fire), immediately shut off the electrical system at the main circuit breaker and notify your utility company.
+If you see frayed wiring, notice sparks when you restore power, or smell an odor of something burning, immediately shut off the electrical system at the main circuit breaker and notify your utility company.
 All electrical equipment and appliances must be completely dry before returning them to service.
-It is advisable to have a certified electrician check these items if there is any question.
+Have a certified electrician check these items if there is any question.